I am a mixed race African American. I am of Native American, Irish, German, White, and Puertorican heritage. How will I be treated in Aus?

-TLDR; same as US. less guns. dont worry too much, especially if you'll be in a city. about 2 years agoAnswered by Louse via WorldNomads.com
+TLDR; same as US. less guns. dont worry too much, especially if you'll be in a city. over 4 years agoAnswered by Louse via WorldNomads.com

-Also I've only been using this site for 2 mins or something, but you might want to post this in the Australia section of the forums. about 2 years agoAnswered by Louse via WorldNomads.com
+Also I've only been using this site for 2 mins or something, but you might want to post this in the Australia section of the forums. over 4 years agoAnswered by Louse via WorldNomads.com

 I agree with Louise.
 I'm from Melbourne originally and it's a huge mix of different cultures and the like.
 I live in the smaller city of Canberra now and we similarly have a large mix of different people and I've never seen any racial issues (although I cannot speak to whether there are any as I haven't lived here as long).